 The Plight of Those Without Sight

-Jim Kutsch, current president and CEO of The Seeing Eye (founded by Eustis and Frank and now located in Morristown, New Jersey) notes that the reality of being without sight at that time meant that people really had no life.
+Jim Kutsch, former president and CEO of The Seeing Eye (founded by Eustis and Frank and now located in Morristown, New Jersey) notes that the reality of being without sight at that time meant that people really had no life.
 “The use of canes trailed the use of dogs by at least a decade,” he says.
 “If you were blind at that time, you were totally dependent on being cared for or guided around by others.”
 (Kutsch retired in 2019; Glenn Hoagland now holds that position.)

 This context explains Frank’s excitement.
-As a man who had lost his only working eye at the age of 16, Frank knew what life might have offered him and longed to recapture what he could.
+As a man who lost his only working eye at the age of 16, Frank knew what life can offer and longed to recapture what he could.

 Morris Frank Travels for Seeing Eye Dog

-When Frank arrived in Vevey, Switzerland, Eustis was busy working with two possible dogs so that they could see which one was more compatible with Frank.
-Ultimately, the dog with whom he did best was a dog named Kiss; Frank who was then only 20 and quickly changed the dog’s name to Buddy, feeling that a young man should not own a dog named Kiss.
+When Frank arrived in Vevey, Switzerland, Eustis was testing two possible dogs so that they could see which one was more compatible with Morris Frank.
+Ultimately, the dog with whom he did best was a dog named Kiss.
+Frank was only 20 at the time, and he quickly changed the dog’s name to Buddy.
+(All of his subsequent dogs were also named Buddy.)

 The training went well, but when Dorothy Eustis took Morris Frank to the dock where he would board a steamship back to the United States, Eustis left him witha stern warning.
 “If people won’t let you in [to restaurants, hotels, modes of transportation], Buddy will do you no good.”

 Morris Frank left Europe to embark on opening doors for the blind.